 Certain factors can increase your risk of Morton’s neuroma.

-• wearing shoes with a high heel or tight toe area
+- wearing shoes with high heels or a tight toe area

 Non-Surgical Treatments